-His eyes wandered around the Saul Tsotetsi Sports Complex in Sebokeng where he and the other families of victims of the Meyerton bus crash were about to meet officials from the Sedibeng District Municipality on Thursday to discuss funeral arrangements for the 19 people killed in the crash.
+His eyes wandered around the Saul Tsotetsi Sports Complex in Sebokeng where he and the other families of victims of the Meyerton bus crash were about to meet officials from the Sedibeng District Municipality yesterday to discuss funeral arrangements for the 19 people killed in the crash.

 The Putco bus was carrying 74 passengers and travelling from Sebokeng towards Meyerton on the R59 when it crashed into the barrier line of a bridge.

 Nkhata’s wife Lydia was killed.
 She was 47.

 Fifty-five other passengers were injured, some of them seriously.
 Passengers claimed the bus driver had been speeding.

 Nkhata, 43, arrived early for the meeting.
 For the 30 minutes he had before it started, he nervously sat outside the hall watching over a plastic bag that contained food for his four-year-old daughter.